-The Department of Revenue, Treasury Division (Treasury) has created a pooled environment by which it manages the investments the Commissioner has fiduciary responsibility for.
+The Department of Revenue, Treasury Division (Treasury) has created a pooled environment by which it manages the investments for which the Commissioner has fiduciary responsibility.
 Actual investing is performed by investment officers in Treasury or by contracted external investment managers.
-The fund invests in the State's internally managed General Fund and Other Non-Segregated Investments Pool (GeFONSI).
+The fund invests in the State's internally managed GeFONSI pool.
 The GeFONSI consists of investments in the State's internally managed Short-term Fixed Income Pool, Short-term Liquidity Fixed Income Pool, and the Intermediate-term Fixed Income Pool.
-The complete financial activity of the funds is shown in the Comprehensive Annual Financial Report available from the Division of Finance in the Department of Administration.
+The complete financial activity of the funds is shown in the comprehensive annual financial report available from the Department of Administration, Division of Finance.